-MQTT (Message Queue Telemetry Transport) is a lightweight, open, and efficient messaging protocol designed to facilitate communication between devices in the Internet of Things (IoT) ecosystem.
+MQTT (Message Queue Telemetry Transport) is a lightweight, open, and efficient messaging protocol designed to facilitate communication between devices in the Internet of Things (IoT) ecosystem, connecting them seamlessly.

 MQTT was originally created in 1999 by Dr. Andy Stanford-Clark of IBM and Arlen Nipper of Arcom (now Eurotech).
 The protocol was designed to be lightweight and efficient so that it could be used on devices with limited resources.